jieter/coconut-graph/README.md

     "meta": {
         "period": "day",
         "urls": {
-            "next": "<url to get json for the day>", "previous": "<url to get json for previous day>" },
+            "next": "<url to get json for the next day>", "previous": "<url to get json for previous day>" },
         "readable_interval": "15 minuten"